ghi-electronics/Documentation/software/dynamic/dynamic (2).md

 ```

 > [!TIP]
-> Due variables are global and any changes inside functions will affect variable values outside those functions.
+> DUE variables are global and any changes inside functions will affect variable values outside those functions.

 ---
-## Extending Due
+## Extending DUE

 User "functions" stored in flash, can be called externally.
 This allows a function to be called from ANY outside source or program.